 “The parish had stopped taking care of it, and when we got control of the building, we had to put a temporary roof on it, for when it rained, it would continue to rain inside for three days afterward,” said Owner and Operations Manager T.R.
 Moser in an interview with Philadelphia Magazine.
 “The biggest challenge was trying to use the existing space we had and convert it into four finished flats with a garage underneath.”

 Critical to the success of the project was choosing the right high-performance windows that were built to withstand the test of time.
-Integrity Wood-Ultrex Double Hung Windows were selected to recreate the style of window that was originally installed in the school, helping to keep the character intact.
-The borough had an adaptive reuse ordinance for older buildings, and the custom-made, simulated mullions in the Integrity windows and the brand’s experience with historic restoration helped get the project through the permitting process.
+Marvin Elevate Double Hung windows were selected to recreate the style of window that was originally installed in the school, helping to keep the character intact.
+The borough had an adaptive reuse ordinance for older buildings, and the custom-made, simulated mullions in the Marvin windows and the brand’s experience with historic restoration helped get the project through the permitting process.

 “There were three architects on the review panel,” said Moser to Philadelphia Magazine.
 “It was nice to use a product that had such great name recognition.
 It was one less hurdle to jump over in a process that took a year to finalize.”

 In addition to being able to meet the historic codes and requirements, Moser looked for a window that would provide the durability needed to withstand the test of time and the often harsh winters that plague the Northeastern part of the country.
 All building products utilized in the project needed to be flexible, functional and aesthetic, allowing Moser and his team to utilize as many original components of the building as possible, including old classroom doors.